mskutta/mskutta.github.io/_posts/2020-11-14-sitecore-how-to-force-a-resync-of-tds-items.md

 ## Overview

 This is an article in a series of Sitecore how-to articles.
 These articles are meant to be quick guides to accomplish various tasks within Sitecore.
-The how-to articles have proven to be very helpful internally at *One North Interactive* https://www.onenorth.com.
+The how-to articles have proven to be very helpful internally at *One North* https://www.onenorth.com.
 These articles assume working Sitecore knowledge.
 I just wanted to share the articles with the community.
 Hopefully you find them helpful.

 ## How-To

  When syncing TDS items with Sitecore, TDS will not always give you the `Update Project` option if there are differences.
-Some standard fields like `__Created` will not trigger the `Update Project` option and you will see that often if a site has been upgraded.
+Some standard fields like `__Created` will not trigger the `Update Project` option, and you will see that often if a site has been upgraded.
 You may want to have TDS sync everything to make sure your project matches 100%.
 Here is how you do that.

 ## Step-by-step guide